-Slow Cooker Cranberry Cheesecake is the creamiest most delicious holiday cheesecake you will ever try!
+Slow Cooker Cranberry Cheesecake is made in the slow cooker and topped with the most delicious cranberry compote!
+Perfect holiday dessert!

 Y’all, I LOVE cranberries!
 I haven’t shared too many recipes with them, but really, they are my favorite during the holidays.
 Last year I shared an easy Cranberry Margarita and some White Chocolate Dipped Cranberry Macadamia Nut Cookies, and I seriously couldn’t get enough!
 I love them!
 So when I decided to roll up my sleeves and make this delicious Slow Cooker Cranberry Cheesecake, I was super excited to sample the recipe…until something crazy happened…